Site logo

 The Gypsy Vanner is a descendant of famous draft horses, including the Shire and Clydesdale.
 It’s mostly a solid-colored breed, though patterns such as tobiano, skewbald, and Blagdon are common.
 But what stands out most about their looks are their feathery knees, hocks, and full manes and tails.

 Mature stallions stand 12 to 15 hands tall and weigh 1,000 to 1,700 pounds.
-So, you can already visualize a very stocky horse.
+So, you can already visualize a stocky horse.
 Though shorter than a regular draft horse, they’re broadly built with muscular shoulders and strong hindquarters.

 These qualities make Gypsy Vanner horses ideal for pulling caravans and carriages.
 They’re also excellent riding horses and excel in various ring events, including dressage sports.